rahul003/hudl/README.md

 172.16.12.13
 ```

+`-n ARGUMENT`: Number of hosts to read from host file.
+Picks the first `n` hosts

 `-t` : Runs command in background in a detached tmux session so you can execute in parallel over many machines
 The tmux session automatically ends after the command exits